 “Shimmers” work similarly to skimmers in that they steal information from your card.
 The devices themselves are different, however.
 As reported by Krebs on Security, shimmers are paper thin devices that sit between the chip on your card and the chip reader.
 It records chip data as the POS system or ATM reads it.

 But, and this is important, chips include a layer of protection not available on magstripe cards.
 It’s a dynamic card verification value (CVV) sent to the issuing bank at the time of the transaction.
 The problem is that if a bank has not set up its verification process properly, the transaction may still be approved without that correct dynamic CVV.

 For the most part, shimmers are not very effective tools for stealing card data just yet.
 A thief who retrieves chip data cannot clone a new chip card, for example.
+Instead, they would need to clone the data to a magnetic strip card and attempt to use that.
 And as long as the bank requires the correct CVV, they would not be able to use the chip data to make purchases.